rjohnsen/threathunting-book/content/part-1/frameworks/mitreattack.md

 The attacker used PowerShell.
 ```

 PowerShell is only an artefact.
 It does not explain intent, context or outcome.
-The same observation may be part of execution, discovery, defense evasion, credential access, collection or normal administration.
+The same observation may be part of execution, discovery, Defense Evasion, credential access, collection or normal administration.
 A better statement therefore connects the observation to context:

 ```text
 The observed activity may relate to Execution, Discovery, Defense Evasion or Collection depending on context.
 The specific technique, command-line pattern, parent process and surrounding telemetry decide how it should be interpreted.